kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

 - Monte Carlo Integration of the hemisphere of incoming light.
 - Depth of field, with a settable focus range and blurring level.
 - Efficient multithreading, and a percent completion counter.
-- Outputting images to a ppm file.
+- Outputting images to ppm files.

+[Here](https://github.com/kylebueche/Ray-Tracer-2.0) you can check out the source code of this project.

 Here we have the initial surface-normal gradient shading, shown in the online ppm viewer as Windows does not have a way to view ppm image files.
 Followed by this, we have a diffusely shaded sphere, and then gamma correction for image files: